MSc-accredited Creative Writing for Wellbeing Facilitator

 — Rick Wilson, Lapidus Treasurer, 2023-2025

-Arts Funded stroke & Acquired Brain Injury recovery project
+Write In The Head: Arts Funded Stroke & ABI recovery project

 Interviewing Others